How Diablo Became Spirit

 Published: 2017

 This is the first non-fiction book that I added to my collection.
-I became interested in this story when I saw a Facebook video about the “real-life” Diablo (now named “Spirit”) and Anna, the woman who helped him.
+I became interested in this story when I saw a Facebook video about the ‘real-life’ Diablo (now named “Spirit”) and Anna, the woman who helped him.
 To see this video go to YouTube and search for “The incredible story of how leopard Diablo became Spirit”.
-I highly recommend this video, however I would suggest reading the book first and then watching the video afterwards.
+I highly recommend the video, however I would suggest reading the book first and then watching the video afterwards.

 This book is one of several books in the Conscious Stories series of books written by Andrew Newman and his team.
 Each book has suggestions for how to get the most out of their books and where to get more information.
 I have not read any of the other Conscious Stories books yet but I’m sure I will because I was very impressed by this one!